DHTMLX/scheduler-docs/data/accessibility.md

 Accessibility
 ================

-{{todo add images, update links to samples for skins and article for key navigation}}
+{{todo check links to skin samples and update the article for key navigation}}

 [Accessibility](https://www.w3.org/WAI/intro/accessibility.php) is an important and necessary standard for modern web applications.